 Only the Board of Education is authorized to enter into contracts for the District.
-Please use this form when you need to get a vendor approved to perform services for the District.
+Please use this form when you need to a vendor approved to perform services for the District.
 Please leave enough lead time in the process.
-The contract must go to the Board of Education prior to the services being performed.
+The contract must to the Board of Education prior to the services being performed.
 Additionally, a Purchase Order must be completed in Finance Manager (which can be done prior to contract approval).
-Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the audit of District payments).
+Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the au of District payments).
 Thank You.

-Vendor N Vamo e: Cullen & Danowski

-Date(s) o of Se rvice: vice: 2019-June 2020

-Description of Services: Internal Auditor Financial Statement Not excees \$10,000.00

-.
-Annual Estimate Cost at time of approval:

-ite for Servi Requesting ,000.00 Dr. Chris Dil lon

-Is the contract signed by the other is the contract dated by the other Are there any attachments?
-Yes Yes Yes No No No

-Budget Control Purchase Routing: (on purchas er# se order ): A13 204000

-1. Department Administrator 2000000

-2. Attorney Review

-3. Business Office Review

-This cover sheet should be sent to the business office OR to the superintendent's office when a contract is sent over for approval
+Vendor Name: R.S.
+ABRAMS & CO, LLP Date(s) of Service: 2020-2021 SCHOOL YEAR Description of Services: Financial Statements Rate for Services: Will not exceed \$50,100.
+Annual Estimate Cost at time of approval: \$ Prior Year Rate for Services: \$49,100.00 Administrator Requesting: Chris Dillon Is the contract signed by the other party: Yes No Is the contract dated by the other party: Yes No Are there any attachments?
+Yes No Budget Code (on purchase order): A132040000000 Purchase order # Routing: Department Administrator 2.
+Attorney Review 3.
+Business Office Review 4.
+Board of Education Meeting JULY 2020 This cover sheet should be sent to the business office OR to the superintendent's office when a contract is sent over for approval